GatlenCulp/966_cocosci_forecasting/reports/final-report/final-report.typ

   ),

   abstract: [
-    We study belief evolution in geopolitical forecasting using survey forecasts from the Good Judgement Project (2011--2015).
-After filtering to non-voided binary questions and baseline (first) forecasts, the dataset contains 382 individual forecasting problems and 323,847 baseline probability reports.
-We first examine whether forecasts exhibit measurable cross-question dependency (via correlations) and outline a cognitive modeling approach in which a forecaster's latent belief state evolves over time and is imperfectly observed through sparse reports, formalized as a Hidden Markov Model.
-We conclude by proposing train/test split strategies and predictive baselines for comparing individual and collective models.
+    Geopolitical forecasting is a vital tool for world affairs, but is poorly understood as a concept in human psychology.
+I outline a simple cognitive Markov Chain Model of evolving belief states, wherein one's beliefs evolve according to a individually and  time-invariant transition function.
+I identify and outline a geopolitical forecasting dataset generated from volunteer reporting and demonstrate that forecasts exhibit measurable cross-question correlations, motivating better understanding of the underlying relationships.
+After filtering, the dataset contains 382 individual forecasting problems and 323,847 baseline probability reports.
+To formally study and generate the parameters for this Markov Chain model from the dataset, I propose a method of using volunteer-reported forecasts as noisy observations in a Hidden Markov Model extension of the original.
+I conclude by proposing train/test split strategies, baselines for evaluating the model, and methods of analysis for understanding abstract evolving beliefs and specific limitations of the simple model.
   ],
-  keywords: ("forecasting", "belief perseverance", "hidden markov models", "cognitive modeling"),
+  keywords: ("forecasting", "geopolitics", "hidden markov models", "cognitive modeling"),
   anonymize: false,
   hyphenate: true,
 )

-// #set heading(numbering: "1)")
-// TODO: Convert to cog-sci paper format https://www.overleaf.com/project/5c3e2252b41f9b6e9c49c524

-// Begin semi-bs final report with the graphs, data, and motivation that I have so far to complete by 5 PM so I at least have something submitted for the time being.
-In particular, in this revision I want to

-// + The most active user's (user 3257) forecasting submissions
-// + Provide a graph of the average priors in the same format as the `user_timeline` #footnote[want to make sure that you're actually predicting the user's specific estimates, not just everyone's priors, actually do you want this or do you want measured against the actual outcome?
-I'm not terribly sure, *wisdom of the crowd says that these should work out to about equal*.
-For now, I don't want to produce too many graphs so average priors are probably a pretty good metric.
-Also they're labeled as correct / incorrect anyways so we can see.

-//     Later I would like to also *subtract the differences in priors to get the squared error* (there's some statistic they specifically used in the GJP that might be relevant).
-Then you can *claim that this is the type of behavior you better want to explain*.

-//     Want to color the dot with the result of their estimation and the bar itself with the prior.
-Not just recolor entirely.]

 \
 #align(center)[